 On Saturday, August 4, 2012 The Salt Lake Tribune published an opinion piece written by The New York Times’ David Brooks titled How Much of Your Success is Due to You?
 It is, of course, a response to a comment that President Barak Obama made in a political speech several weeks ago in which he commented that successful people owe their success, in part, to many external factors as well as their own talent and skills.

 In reading the article, we thought about our clients and visitors to this blog who are emerging entrepreneurs and how they might judge their own contributions to the past and current successes of their businesses.
-Indeed, early in the piece Brooks says “You should regard yourself as the sole author of all you future achievements and as the grateful beneficiary of your past successes.”
-We think that this is a feel good sort of comment but that it might not really apply to your role as a founder or CEO of your emerging enterprise.
+Indeed, early in the piece, Brooks says “You should regard yourself as the sole author of all your future achievements and as the grateful beneficiary of your past successes.”
+We think that this is a feel-good sort of comment but that it might not really apply to your role as a founder or CEO of your emerging enterprise.

 We have concluded that there are many different ways in which a company can succeed although we stipulate that much of a young company’s success will come as a result of the sum of the decisions that the founder/CEO makes in those critical, early years.
 Other factors that contribute to a company’s success include:

 - Working as a team and executing a plan with precision and commitment

 - Having a really great product or service that customers want to buy

 - Being in the right place at the right time

 - Knowing your customer (KYC) and knowing your numbers (KYN)